1. Year

 Never Miss Important Maintenance Again With FIXD

-Get the FIXD Sensor and free app today for a custom maintenance schedule based on your make, model, and mileage.
-FIXD sends automated maintenance alerts right to your phone.
-That way, you’ll always remember about oil changes, tire rotations, brake pad replacements, and other routine maintenance tasks.
-It even tracks your tire, wiper, and battery life to keep your car running smoothly.
-Get FIXD today to take much of the stress out of car care and keep your vehicle working longer.
+Get the FIXD scanner and app to follow a custom maintenance schedule based on your vehicle’s make, model, and mileage.
+FIXD sends automated maintenance alerts directly to your smartphone, helping you remember oil changes, brake pad replacements, tire rotations, and more.
+It can even track tire, battery, and windshield wiper life to help keep your car running smoothly.
+Get FIXD today for only $19.99 to take the stress out of car care.
 It’s that simple.

 FIXD Research Team